braydos-h/Website-Browser-Check/README.md

 - Screen resolution and color depth
 - Network connection information
 - Time zone
-- Optional geolocation and media devices (may prompt for permission)
+- Optional geolocation and media devices (may prompt for permission after clicking the "Collect Location and Media Info" button)

 Everything runs in the browser—no network requests are required.